cardigan1008/LegoFuzz-tutorial/docs/source/evaluation.rst

 We here provide scripts to reproduce these data.

 In the paper, all approaches ``Lego``, ``Lego-Seeds``, ``Lego-Functions``, ``Lego-1/4``, ``Lego-1/2``, ``Lego-iter_10``, ``Lego-iter_50``, ``Lego-iter_100``, ``Lego-iter_150``, ``Lego-iter_200``, ``Fuzz4All``, ``WhiteFox``, ``GPT-3.5`` and ``Qwen`` are generating 10,000 programs.
-This results in 10,000 programs for each of the approaches, except for Lego-Seeds, which includes 1,000 seed programs.
+This results in 10,000 programs for each of the approaches, except for ``Lego-Seeds``, which includes 1,000 seed programs.
 These seeds are used to generate 10 mutants each in the Lego pipeline.

 We provide three evaluation modes: